BillDuke13/cosyvoice-ray-serve-api/README.md

 # CosyVoice Ray Serve API

 This project provides a Ray Serve-based HTTP API wrapper around [CosyVoice](https://github.com/FunAudioLLM/CosyVoice), a high-quality Text-to-Speech (TTS) system.
-It extends the original project with features like RESTful API, Docker deployment, health monitoring, and streaming audio generation.
+It extends the original project with features like RESTful API, Docker deployment, health monitoring, streaming audio generation, and efficient resource management.
 ## Overview

 CosyVoice Ray Serve API enhances the original CosyVoice project by providing a scalable, production-ready API service for text-to-speech synthesis.
 The implementation uses Ray Serve for deployment management and scaling, with automatic GPU detection and allocation.
 It includes comprehensive error handling, logging, and resource management.

-Key enhancements include:
-- RESTful API interface using Ray Serve
+The codebase has been optimized for maintainability, performance, and reliability with:
-- Containerized deployment with Docker
+- Well-structured code with clear separation of concerns
-- Health monitoring and graceful shutdown
+- Comprehensive documentation and code comments
-- Efficient GPU resource management
+- Efficient GPU resource management with graceful CPU fallback
-- Streaming audio generation
 - Reference audio caching for improved performance
+- Streaming audio generation with real-time MP3 encoding
+- Robust error handling and validation

 ## Features